-CV 201 Civil CADD
+CV 201 Civil CAD

 This course is an introduction to the use of computer aided drawing and design software (CADD) for the civil engineering discipline.
-Areas of application of the software within surveying include mapping, topography, site development, and subdivision.
-The use of design software for timber, steel and reinforced concrete structural members is taught including the drawing of frame layouts and details.
+Areas of application of the software within engineering include mapping, topography, site development, and subdivision.
 Within the field of highway design the student applies civil design software to detail roadway alignment and create final drawings of plan, profile and cross section.
 Laboratory time is typically for the student to generate designs and drawings with the support of the instructor.
-(Prerequisites: AR 104 and IS 166, or by permission or instructor.)
+(Prerequisites: AR 104 and IS 166, or by permission of instructor.)